refu-gal/refubot/README.md

 All the messaging clients will subscribe/publish to kafka, so we can abstract all the logic from the different platforms and languages.

+We initially will have two topics:

+- Telegram
+- Facebook

+Node library for Kafka: https://www.npmjs.com/package/kafka-node

 ### Facebook Messenger

 TBC

 ### Telegram

 TBC